microsoft/playwright/docs/src/test-api/class-testinfo.md

 ## method: TestInfo.fixme#1
 * since: v1.10

 Mark a test as "fixme", with the intention to fix it.
 Test is immediately aborted.
-This is similar to [`method: Test.fixme#2`].
+This is similar to [`method: Test.fixme`].

 ## method: TestInfo.fixme#2
 * since: v1.10

 Conditionally mark the currently running test as "fixme" with an optional description.
-This is similar to [`method: Test.fixme#3`].
+This is similar to [`method: Test.fixme`].

 ### param: TestInfo.fixme#2.condition
 * since: v1.10